 Since my experience of CMCS, I have had open relations with my Muslim colleagues in a respectful, academic and humble manner.
 At the same time, I help Christian students to live out their lives as disciples of Jesus.

-For the Korean Evangelical Christian leadership, CMCS has provided a critical and clear sense of direction with a mid-to-long term perspective, not just a need for short-term gain.
-This includes numerous historical, theological, and missiological examples in Europe and the Middle East and North Africa, and examples between European Christendom model and Muslims, which CMCS has helped me to understand.
+For the Korean Evangelical Christian leadership, CMCS could provide a critical and clear sense of direction for relations between Muslims and Christians.
+This includes learning from historical, theological, and missiological examples in Europe and the Middle East and North Africa, and lessons from realtions between the European Christendom model and Muslims, which CMCS has helped me to understand.

 For my interaction with Muslims, CMCS has created such a confidence in me.
 Not only can I interact with Muslim scholars, but I can also provide view points on Christian topics that they would like to learn from me.